 Time Tracking Software

-Clockify Website – I have really come to love this website, and it has been really helpful for me in seeing the difference between my two attempts at this exam.
+Clockify Website – This website is how I know that I reached my hourly study goal for this exam, 98.72 hours out of 100 for this exam.
 I use it to track my hours spent studying every day, and then can show you your total progress for your exam, and your progress for the week.
-You can use my study material tracker to list your hourly study goals for each resource
+You can use my study material tracker to list your hourly study goals for each resource as well.

 Resources I Did Not Use